xiaomingfu2013/RNAInferenceTool.jl/README.md

 ] add https://github.com/palmtree2013/RNAInferenceTool.jl
 using RNAInferenceTool
 ```
-Note that the optimization function is a wrapper of adaptive differential evolution optimzier from [BlackBoxOptim](https://github.com/robertfeldt/BlackBoxOptim.jl).
+Note that the optimization function is a wrapper of adaptive differential evolution optimizier from [BlackBoxOptim](https://github.com/robertfeldt/BlackBoxOptim.jl).

 # An quick example of fitting the synthetic nascent signal data